darkn3rd/oop-tut/cpp/c00.overloading/README.md

 ## Purpose

+This tutorial demonstrates:

+1. Overloading Constructors

-This tutorial introduces the concept of overloading through invariable constructors:
+There will be the following invariable constructors:

  * constructor without any parameters
  * constructor with one parameter of a string